FabGonzalezV/exact-type-algorithm/README.md

 - the second method

-is similar to the first but a range of evaluation
+is similar to the first but with a range of evaluation